Katschberg Tunnel Special Toll

 The Katschberg Tunnel as a Special Toll Route

-We wish you a safe trip to Austria and are happy to assist you with any questions regarding toll regulations.
-Detailed information about tolls in Austria can be found in our guide.
-You are also welcome to use our route planner to perfectly plan your trip and see suitable toll products for your journey.
-If you have any further questions about your trip or our digital vignette, please feel free to contact us via email.
+We wish you a safe trip to Austria and are happy to assist you with any questions about toll regulations.
+Detailed information on tolls in Austria can be found in our guide.
+You are also welcome to use our route planner to plan your journey perfectly and get suitable toll products displayed.
+For further questions about your trip or our digital vignette, please feel free to contact us via email.

-FAQ about the Katschberg Tunnel
+FAQ on the Katschberg Tunnel

-Can the Katschberg Tunnel be bypassed?
+Can you bypass the Katschberg Tunnel?

 How high are the two tubes in the Katschberg Tunnel?